 Please note that at this time, I have chosen not to accept any insurance plans.
 Cash, check & all major credit cards accepted for payment.

 One of the main reasons why I have chosen not to take insurance is to eliminate the need to talk to anyone outside of my office regarding your personal information (unless, of course, you have requested me to do so).
-Privately paying for treatment means there will never be a "paper trail" attached to your counseling experience.

 Is counseling confidential?

 In general, the law protects the confidentiality of all communications between a client and counselor.
 No information is disclosed without prior written permission from the client.